fulldecent/aion-aip040/README.md

 # :warning: PROJECT STATUS: Technology preview :warning:

-# ATS-040 Non-Fungible Token — Reference Implementation
+# AIP-040 Non-Fungible Token — Reference Implementation

-This project can be used directly to deploy non-fungible tokens on Aion AVM, and we recommend to use it as the starting point for Aion Java contracts which will incorporate/extend non-fungible functionality.
+This project can be used directly to deploy non-fungible tokens on Aion AVM, and we recommend to use the `NFToken` class as the starting point for every Aion Java contract which will incorporate/extend non-fungible functionality.

 ## Prerequisites